Irène Major

 Irène Major (born 22 October 1979) is a British-Cameroonian singer, model and activist.

 Personal life

-Irène Major was born in Yaoundé, Cameroon to a soldier father and seamstress mother; the family was "middle-class but poor".
-Growing up, she lived in various locations in Cameroon due to her father's military postings.
+Major was born in Yaoundé, Cameroon to a soldier father and seamstress mother; the family was "middle-class but poor".

-Irène is married to oil and gas tycoon Sam Malin who is of dual Canadian and British citizenship.
-She has eight children.
-She is currently based in the UK, although she was previously based in Paris.
-She holds the Scottish feudal courtesy title of Lady Hailes (her husband being Lord Hailes), these being attached to their purchase of a "13th century ruined castle in Scotland".

-In 2012, they purchased Ingress Abbey, subsequently converted for use as a family home.
+Major is married to oil and gas tycoon Sam Malin who is of dual Canadian and British citizenship.
+She has nine children.
+In 2012, the couple purchased Ingress Abbey, subsequently converted for use as a family home.

-The European Communication School (ECS) awarded to Irène an Honorary Degree of Master in Communication in 2017.

 Career

-In Cameroon, Irène was a regular feature of the catwalk (she was Miss Lions Cameroon 1995), an occasional radio presenter and had parts in various films.
-From Cameroon, she moved first to Paris, France and then to the United Kingdom.
+From Cameroon, Major moved first to Paris, France and then to the United Kingdom.